 In reports both the result and expanded UoM are given along with the conformity decision.
-The below examples are also to be reported as an appendix in the test report:

 Examples using specification limit (SL) and acceptance Limit (AL) where the size of the guard band (w) equals the size of the expanded measurement uncertainty (k=2, approximately 95% confidence level).
 In each case all testing conditions/equipment calibrations also conform to the relevant standard within 95% confidence limits unless stated.

 Examples using an upper specification limit (SL) and acceptance Limit (AL)